What is a FINRA Arbitration Lawyer?

 FINRA Arbitration Attorneys for Victims of Securities Fraud

 Know that you have options if you or your spouse has been the victim of broker fraud, negligence, or misconduct.
-If you sustained substantial financial losses from a suspicious investment, if your investment portfolio decreased significantly, if you were the victim of identity theft, or if you incurred major losses due to other forms of securities fraud, such as unauthorized or excessive trading, the FINRA arbitration and securities litigation attorneys of Epperson & Greenidge, LLP can help you fight back.
+If you sustained substantial financial losses from a suspicious investment, if your investment portfolio decreased significantly, if you were the victim of identity theft, or if you incurred major losses due to other forms of securities fraud, such as unauthorized or excessive trading, the FINRA arbitration and securities litigation attorneys of Epperson & Greenidge, P.A. can help you fight back.